-The increase in sales was principally due to the net effect of the following individually significant items:
+Net sales increased \$44.1 million in 2017, principally due to the effect of the following individually significant items:

-- AEC sales increased \$29.4 million, of which \$20.2 million was due to the acquired SLC business. - The remainder of the increase was principally due to growth in the LEAP program.
+- The acquired business in Salt Lake City had sales of \$20.2 million in the first quarter of 2017. - The remainder of the increase was principally due to growth in the LEAP program.